Plans, permits, and a soil report.

 - Inside Belton, Temple, or Salado ETJ: building permits, setbacks, and architectural review apply.

-- 1-d-1 ag exemption application must be filed early to lock in lower tax valuation.
+- File the 1-d-1 ag exemption application early to lock in lower tax valuation.

 Before any concrete gets poured or steel goes up, there’s a stack of paperwork and planning to handle.
 We need a survey of the land, a soil test to make sure the ground can hold a building, drawings done by a real engineer, and a permit for the septic system.